crssn/game-challenge/README.md

 * Referee keeps track of Player's movements and issues cards while keeping track of the which Players have received cards and the time they were issued

-## How to run the game

-Open index.html in any modern browser and click Start Game.

-A 'moveInterval' query parameter can be added to the url in order to speed up the game simulation.
-The value assigned here should be in milliseconds.
-Eg: ?moveInterval=1000 will move the players 1 second at a time.